CloudLabs-AI/MS-900-Lab-Content/labintro-2.md

 1. If a **User Account Control** dialog box appears, select **Yes** to allow this app to make changes to your device.

+1. Run the following command to install Azure Information Protection

+   **Note**: If you are prompted to confirm an Execution Policy Change, select Yes to All

+       Install-Module -Name AIPService

 1. Run the following command.
 In the **Sign in** dialog box, Enter the **username** and **password** as provided in the environment detail tab for your Azure Information Protection tenant.

        Connect-AipService